 Maria Sirois, PsyD, is an inspirational speaker and clinical psychologist who has worked at the intersection of psychology and well-being for more than 20 years.
 Maria teaches internationally, often with Tal Ben-Shahar, bringing to audiences the latest tools and practices from the field of Positive Psychology to enliven work, relationships, and overall well-being.
-She is the author of Every Day Counts: Lessons in Love, Faith and Resilience, used as a teaching tool in wellness centers, hospices, and hospitals around the country.
+She is the author of A Short Course in Happiness After Loss (and Other Dark, Difficult Times) and Every Day Counts: Lessons in Love, Faith and Resilience.

 - June 12–16, 2016